 Sokka frowned.
 "You're saying the Northern Water Tribe didn't help?"

 "Why?"
 Katara asked, feeling betrayed.
 The South had suffered and lost so much in the war.
-Their current numbers were in the double digits while before the war they'd been a nation of hundreds of thousands.
+Their current numbers were in the double digits while before the war they'd been a nation of tens of thousands.
 And as the South's population was decimated, the North had just stood there and watched?

 "It's not as simple as it looks," Lee said.
 "When the Air Nomads were extinguished, for a while, everyone thought the Avatar had died with them."